 Every person's protective silence comes at a cost to their individuality and their vitality.
-The vitality of the true self is often gradually muted and sometimes suffocated over the course of a
+The vitality of the true self is often muted and suffocated over the course of a lifetime; it requires self-scrutiny, the interest of others, and new acts of courage.
+This is precisely what our intensive group work is to be about.